ninakali/flourish-pc/src/glossary.md

 #### Self-hosting
 Also see: _bootstrapping_.
 A tool (especially a compiler) that can be used for producing a new copies of itself.

+#### SMD
+Also see: _DIP_.
+Surface-mounted device.
+That means that this electronic component is attached to the _PCB_ with soldering only.
+This usually means that the component is small, with the distance between pins as small as 0.5mm.
+SOP, SOIC, SSOP, TSOP, TSSOP are all types of SMD chips.

+#### SoC
+System-on-Chip, a complete computer implemented on a single chip.
+The exact contents of the system depend on the chip.

 #### Software
 Also see: _program_ (2).